jinq0123/grpc_cb/README.md

 		const std::shared_ptr<Impl> impl_sptr_;

-1. Convert grpc_byte_buffer to string, which is needed by lua.
+1. Lua binding.
+Convert grpc_byte_buffer to string, which is needed by lua.
 1. Timeout
 1. Security
 1. Support message type other than protobuffer.